jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

     - operators/istio-operator
 ```

-I have to say that this is not the perfect way to use helmfile but this is how I use it and it works for me.
+I have to say that this is not the perfect way to use helmfile, but this is how I use it, and it works for me.
 You can see all the files in this [repo](https://github.com/devbasis/helmfile-schema).
-Thanks for reading me,everyone!
-I hope you like this post, and I see you in the next one.
+Thanks for reading me, everyone!
+I hope you like this post, and I'll see you in the next one.